-If someone you know has swallowed a pill that has obstructed their airway and the person can’t breathe, try the Five-and-Five method or the Heimlich maneuver.
-Before you do any of these, have someone call 911.
+If someone you know has swallowed a pill but it ends up obstructing their airway and the person can’t breathe, try the five-and-five method or the Heimlich maneuver.
+Before you do either of these, have someone call 911.

-To perform the Red Cross’ Five-and-Five method, follow these steps:
+To perform the five-and-five method by the Red Cross, follow these steps:

-- Stand behind the person and lean them forward.
+- Stand behind the person, placing one arm across their chest, and lean them forward at the waist.

-- With the heel of your hand, give five blows to their back.
+- With the heel of your hand, give five blows to their back, between the shoulder blades.

 - Hold on to your wrist with the other hand.

-- Give five quick thrusts to the abdomen.
+- Give five quick upward thrusts to the abdomen.

 - Repeat until the person coughs or the pill comes out.

-To perform the Heimlich maneuver, follow these steps:
+To perform just abdominal thrusts, also known as the Heimlich maneuver, follow these steps:

 - Stand behind the person and wrap your arms around their waist.

-- Make a fist with your hand and place it above the person’s navel.
+- Make a fist with your hand and place it slightly above the person’s navel.

 - Use your other hand to hold on to your wrist.

-- Press into the person’s abdomen in an upward motion.
+- Press into the person’s abdomen in a quick, upward motion.

-If the person is unconscious, clear their airway with their finger if you can.
-Be careful not to push it farther down their throat.
+If the person is unconscious, lay them on the ground and clear their airway with your finger if you can.
+Be careful not to push the pill farther down their throat.

-If you are alone and have a pill stuck in your throat follow these steps:
+If you’re alone and a pill is obstructing your airway so you can’t breathe, follow these steps:

-- Make a fist and put your thumb below your rib cage and above the navel.
+- Make a fist and place it above your navel.

-If the person is coughing, it means he or she can breathe and that their airway is not 100 percent obstructed.
+If the person is coughing, it means they can breathe and that their airway isn’t 100 percent obstructed.
 Encourage them to continue coughing to get the pill out.

 - Put water in your mouth.